SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Additional pictures and what to expect when you visit

-When you visit here, you'll see how Fort Funston is full of "fun!"
-Located further down on San Francisco's Pacific Coast, this is a bit of a more rugged beach compared to the ones listed above.
-You can often find some 200-foot tall sandy ridges and big-time blustery wind.
+When you visit here, you'll see how Fort Funston is full of "fun"!
+Located further down on San Francisco's Pacific Coast, this is a bit more of a rugged beach compared to the ones listed above.
+You can often find some 200-foot-tall sandy ridges and big-time blustery wind.

 Fort Mason is an old army base with a large park offering views of the Golden Gate Bridge and several old military buildings.
 Over the year, the National Parks Service has transformed these old buildings into spaces for events, restaurants, and museum exhibits.